Above Ground Pool Opening & Start-Up Tips

 Next Steps After Opening Your Above Ground Pool

 In the days immediately after opening the pool, the filter may need cleaning or backwashing, so keep a close eye on the pressure gauge.
 Once the pressure gets 10 psi higher than the clean pressure reading, it’s time to clean the filter.
-Also monitor the pool water level closely to be sure that the pump stays primed and to rule out pool leaks.
+Also monitor the pool water level closely to ensure the pump stays primed and to rule out pool leaks.
 If the water was particularly dirty at opening time, your pool may need a few more cleanings before it’s ready for prime time use.
-But if the water chemistry and clarity is good, there is no need to wait.
+But if you have balanced water chemistry, sanitizer levels in range, and clear water, there's no need to wait.
 Start swimming!

 To keep your pool in top shape throughout the summer, it’s important to keep up with proper water balance, regular cleaning and routine maintenance.
-Browse through our extensive library of pool care blog content to learn more about keeping your pool swim-ready.
+Browse through our Expert Advice and Resource Center articles for tips and tricks on keeping your pool swim-ready.
+You can also check out our above ground pool maintenance checklist for more detailed instructions on above ground pools.

 Still have questions?
-Stop by your local Leslie’s store to speak with one of our knowledgeable pool professionals.
+Call or stop by your local Leslie’s to speak with one of our knowledgeable pool professionals.
 Don’t forget to bring along a water sample for a free AccuBlue® test, which precisely analyzes 10 different aspects of water chemistry in your pool.
-You can also give us a call at 1-800-LESLIES for help with your pool care and maintenance questions.